-- 58. The West Sussex Transport Plan (WSTP) is the County Council's principal policy on transport planning and supports delivery of the Council Plan priorities.
+- 58. The Sustainability Team, with responsibility for oversight of the Strategy and its realization has been expanded along with a wide range of activities to deliver the goals of the strategy, including the development of a programme of works to decarbonize the corporate estate, the rollout of an organisation-wide Carbon Literacy training offer, the agreement of a Climate Action Plan for Highways, Transport and Planning and the introduction of climate change considerations into major new procurements.
+The Corporate Risk Register includes two risks relating to climate change one to manage climate change mitigation and one for climate change adaptation.
+These are reviewed quarterly by the Regulation, Audit and Accounts Committee. - 59.
+The Council Plan (2021-2026), approved in 2021, is underpinned by the ambitions of the Council in responding to the challenges of climate change and the protection of the environment.
+The Climate Action and Adaptation Plan (CAAP), the Council's roadmap for achieving the goals set out in the Climate Change Strategy, was adopted in July 2024, and has been integrated into the business planning process for the year commencing April 2024.
+The CAAP sets out the council's ambitions to become a carbon neutral and climate resilient organisation by 2030.
+Quarterly reporting to the officer led Climate Change Board highlights progress on key climate change indicators.
+Because elections were postponed from May 2025, the Plan has been extended further, as agreed by the County Council in February 2025. - 60.
+The West Sussex Transport Plan (WSTP) is the County Council's principal policy on transport planning and supports delivery of the Council Plan priorities.
 It was approved on 1 April 2022 by the Cabinet Member for Highways and Transport and sets out how the County Council intends to address sustainability by improving, maintaining and managing the transport network in the period up to 2036.
 Responding to climate change is a key priority of the plan, balanced with the need to protect and enhance the environment and prosperity of West Sussex.
-The Plan was also submitted to the Transport for the Southeast Board to promote integration in the region to support that Board's own planning. - 59.
+The Plan was also submitted to the Transport for the Southeast Board to promote integration in the region to support that Board's own planning. - 61.
 The Council has a Social Value Framework which identifies and explains the benefits of ensuring that policies, business plans and service procurements consider and address their impact upon local communities, the local economy, the lives of residents and the places of the County.
-The framework was first developed in 2015 and is currently under review and will be published in 2024 alongside an updated Procurement Strategy to address the requirements of the Procurement Act that will come into force in October 2024.
+The Policy has been reviewed and approved by ELT, Cabinet and Performance and Finance Scrutiny Committee.
+It was then developed by the Communications Team and a formal decision by the Cabinet Member for Finance and Property is expected to formally adopt the revised Framework in May 2025. - 62.
 Social Value has been incorporated into procurement practice and processes, any impact being recorded in published decision reports.
 The Social Value Framework is being embedded to ensure it is coherent with the Council Plan priorities, the refreshed Economy Plan and the Climate Change Strategy as well as changes to the environmental, social and economic context of the Council's activities.